gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

 ### My own JavaScript code

-If you have your own JavaScript work, just remember to write it as a standard JavaScript module.
-Put simply, ensure you `export` the things you need to.
+If you have your own JavaScript work, remember to write it as a standard JavaScript module.
+Ensure you `export` the things you need to.
 For instance, in the following fragment of JavaScript, the two functions are exported from the module: